kubevela/kubevela.github.io/versioned_docs/version-v1.6/platform-engineers/x-def-version.md

 ---
-title:  Version Control for Definition
+title:  Version Control for Definitions
 ---

-When the capabilities(Component or Trait) changes, KubeVela will generate a definition revision automatically.
+When an [OAM definition](../getting-started/definition) is updated, KubeVela will automatically generate a new revision of this definition.

-* Check ComponentDefinition Revision

-> Note: there are only one revision of definition if you never update it.
+To list the revisions of the `webservice` Component, run:

 ```bash
 $ vela def get webservice --revisions